The 10 Best Compact Tripods

 video play icon

 This wiki has been updated 29 times since it was first published in February of 2017.
 Whether you're snapping photos at home or traveling the globe, there's no reason why you can't manage a steady shot in any situation using your camera, camcorder, or cell phone, if you have one of these nifty, compact tripods.
 These are designed to fit easily into backpacks and carry-on bags, and offer folding legs, adjustable angles, and a range of available height options.
-When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.

 1. Manfrotto 055 Four-Section